okansungur/Apache-Thrift-and-Spring-Boot/README.md

   Thrift compiler and our thrift file
 </p>

-By this way we will generate the classes
+By this way we will generate the classes needed for our server application